 Key Features of the Wix POS System

 The Wix POS system offers a range of features designed to help businesses manage their retail and restaurant operations more efficiently.
-Below is a breakdown of the core Wix POS features you should know about.
+Below is a breakdown of the core Wix retail POS system features you should know about before making a decision.

 Sales Management